 All users must be 13 years or older to use this Service.
 Accounts and user logins may not be registered via automated methods.
+You may create separate logins for as many users as you like but sharing of user logins is not permitted.
 You must maintain the security of your account and all user passwords.
-Sharing of user logins is not permitted.
 You may not use this Service for any illegal or unauthorized purposes, such as violating third party copyrights.
 You are responsible for your account and all of its users’ activity and posted content.

-Where free trials are applicable, the trial period lasts to the earlier of 15 days from the beginning of the trial or such time as a total of 500 fax pages have been transmitted or received.
+All accounts come with a free trial to the complete version of the Service which lasts to the earlier of 15 days from the beginning of the trial or such time as You or Your Users have transmitted or received a total of 500 fax pages.
 You may cancel anytime during the free trial period and you will not be charged.
 At the end of the free trial, if you have not cancelled, you will be automatically upgraded to a full paying account.